Maternal, Infant, and Child Health

 - Preconception health status

-- Access to appropriate preconception and interconception health care
+- Access to appropriate preconception, prenatal, and interconception health care

-Infant and child health are similarly influenced by sociodemographic factors, such as family income, but are also linked to the physical and mental health of parents and caregivers.
+Infant and child health are similarly influenced by sociodemographic and behavioral factors, such as education, family income, and breastfeeding, but are also linked to the physical and mental health of parents and caregivers.

-The social determinants that influence maternal health also affect pregnancy outcomes and infant health.
-Racial and ethnic disparities in infant mortality exist, particularly for African American infants.9 Child health status varies by both race and ethnicity, as well as by family income10 and related factors, including educational attainment among household members and health insurance coverage.11
+The determinants that influence maternal health also affect pregnancy outcomes and infant and child health.
+Racial and ethnic disparities exist in infant mortality and can be partly attributed to disparities in social determinants of health.8, 9, 10, 11, 12, 13, 14 Child health status varies by both race and ethnicity, as well as by family income15 and related factors, including educational attainment among household members and health insurance coverage.16 Child health status and well-being can also be influenced by access to high-quality health care, such as that received through a medical home17 and maternity care practices that promote breastfeeding18 and safe sleep environments.19

-The cognitive and physical development of infants and children is influenced by the health, nutrition, and behaviors of their mothers during pregnancy and early childhood.
-Breast milk is widely acknowledged to be the most complete form of nutrition for most infants, with a range of benefits for their health, growth, immunity, and development.12, 13 Furthermore, children reared in safe and nurturing families and neighborhoods, free from maltreatment and other social adversities, are more likely to have better outcomes as adults.14, 15
+The cognitive and physical development of infants and children may be influenced by the health, nutrition, and behaviors of their mothers during pregnancy and early childhood.
+Consumption of recommended amounts of folic acid before and during pregnancy can reduce the risk for neural tube defects.
+Breast milk is widely acknowledged to be the most complete form of nutrition for most infants, with a range of benefits for their health, growth, immunity, and development.20, 21 Furthermore, children reared in safe and nurturing families and neighborhoods, free from maltreatment and other adverse childhood experiences, are more likely to have better outcomes as adults.22, 23, 24

 Emerging Issues in Maternal, Infant, and Child Health

 Recent efforts to address persistent disparities in maternal, infant, and child health have employed a “life course” perspective to health promotion and disease prevention.
-At the start of the decade, fewer than half of all pregnancies are planned.
-Unintended pregnancy is associated with a host of public health concerns.
-In response, preconception health initiatives have been aimed at improving the health of a woman before she becomes pregnant through a variety of evidence-based interventions.16
+At the start of the decade, about half of all pregnancies were unplanned.
+Unintended pregnancy is associated with a host of public health concerns such as delayed initiation of prenatal care, poor maternal health, and preterm birth.
+In response, perinatal health initiatives have been aimed at improving the health of women and infants before and during pregnancy through a variety of evidence-based interventions and attention to emerging public health concerns, such as Zika.1, 25, 26

 The life course perspective also supports the examination of quality of life, including the challenges of male and female fertility.
-An estimated 7.3 million American women ages 15 to 44 have received infertility services (including counseling and diagnosis) in their lifetime.17 Infertility is an area where health disparities are large, particularly among African American women,18 and may only continue to increase as childbearing practices change over time.
+An estimated 6.9 million American women ages 15 to 44 have received infertility services (including counseling and diagnosis) in their lifetime.27 Disparities in infertility diagnosis and treatment exist among racial and ethnic groups, and may increase as childbearing practices continue to change.
+In particular, African American women experience higher rates of infertility.28

-1Centers for Disease Control and Prevention (CDC), Agency for Toxic Substances and Disease Registry (ATSDR).
+1Centers for Disease Control and Prevention.
 Recommendations to improve preconception health and health care—United States: A report of the CDC/ATSDR Preconception Care Work Group and the Select Panel on Preconception Care.
-Atlanta: CDC; 2006.
-23 p.
-(MMWR Recomm Rep. 2006;55[RR-06]).
+MMWR.
+2006;55(RR-06):1–23.

-2Centers for Disease Control and Prevention (CDC).
+2Centers for Disease Control and Prevention.
 Newborn screening for cystic fibrosis: evaluation of benefits and risks and recommendations for state newborn screening programs.
-Atlanta: CDC; 2004.
-37 p.
-(MMWR Recommen Reps.
-2004;53[RR-13]).
+MMWR.
+2004;53(RR-13):1–36.

 5Tucker MJ, Berg CJ, Callaghan WM, et al. The black-white disparity in pregnancy-related mortality from 5 conditions: Differences in prevalence and case-fatality rates.
 Am J Public Health.
 2007 February 1;97(2):247–51.